iTwin/itwinjs-core/docs/learning/ui/AugmentingUI.md

     provideWidgets(stageId: string, stageUsage: string, location: StagePanelLocation, section?: StagePanelSection): ReadonlyArray<Widget>;
 ```

-Starting in version 2.17 Widgets can support being "popped-out" to a child window by setting the Widget property `canPopout` to true.
+Widgets can support being "popped-out" to a child window by setting the Widget property `canPopout` to true.
 This option must be explicitly set because the method `getWidgetContent` must return React components that works properly in a child window.
 At minimum  components should typically not use the `window` or `document` property to register listeners as these listener will be registered for events in the main window and not in the child window.
 Components will need to use the `ownerDocument` and `ownerDocument.defaultView` properties to retrieve `document` and `window` properties for the child window.

 Below is an example of implementation of a `provideWidgets` method.